MTD Property Management & Sales logo

 Holdover tenants can complicate the

 eviction process.
-Even though the tenant has no right to stay in the unit, legally removing them can still take time and money.
+Even though the holdover tenant has no right to stay in the unit, legally removing them can still take time and money.

 Property Damage